Gabrielhephzibah/HomeProjectApp/README.md

 # Features
-* kotlin flows and coroutine for data streaming
+* kotlin flows and coroutine for asynchronous tasks
 * MVVM architecture
 * View binding for binding views
 * Retrofit used to make network calls